Hawaii couple charged with stealing IDs of dead Texas kids | News Channel 3-12

 Lawyers for the couple declined to comment.
 A bail hearing is scheduled Thursday in U.S. District Court.

+“The Coast Guard has a unique perspective on our vulnerabilities,” he said, including how to infiltrate the country through water ports.
+Hawaii, a major military center, “is a prime target for a lot of espionage and such,” he said.

+For at least one family whose deceased child’s name was stolen, the news Wednesday came as a shock.

-John Montague, whose daughter, Julie, died in 1968 at 3 weeks of age, said he was shocked when he heard someone had been living under his daughter’s name.
+John Montague, who lost his daughter Julie in 1968 at 3 weeks of age, was stunned to learn someone had been living under her name for so long.

 “I still can’t believe it happened,” Montague, 91, told The Associated Press.
 “The odds are like one-in-a-trillion that they found her and used her name.
 People stoop to do anything nowadays.
 Let kids rest in peace.”